How to Rotate Proxies While Scraping Web Data

 2. Load the homepage of the source using a valid proxy.
 If a proxy doesn't work, we use the next one, all to ensure that the homepage loads or doesn't return None before the execution continues.

-3. Then we cycle through active proxies, use the request_function() function to create a GET request.
+3. Then we cycle through active proxies and use the request_function() function to create a GET request.
 And if we received a GET request, we collect data from the site.

 4. Finally, we print the data gathered to the console.